 The Award aims at promoting the young generation of writers and supporting the circulation of their literary works through the translation in the languages of the CEI countries.
-The first edition of the Award envisages the translation into Slovene and the translation into another CEI language of the candidate’s choice.
+The Award envisages the translation into Slovene and the translation into another CEI language of the candidate’s choice.
 Additional translations could be explored for the future editions of the Award.

 The CEI Award for Young Writers includes cash and in-kind prizes:

 - Cash prize (5,000 EUR) to cover the full translation of the submitted work and of an excerpt into the language of one of the CEI Member States to be selected by the author and the publishing house, considering the specifics of the work.
 The translation shall be coordinated by the applicant in cooperation with the national publishing house supporting his/her candidature.
 The prize also covers the cost of copyright.